deSpaceman/KnappedStone-SoftRains-SRDVault/!KSSR/Soft Rains/3 - List of Barriers and Bolsters/3.3 - Barriers/Allergy.md

 - You take 1 to 3 points of damage;
 - You gain disadvantage on either Body, Mind, or Focus for 1 hour.

-Depending on the chosen allergen, the Worldshaper may change the Effect Value of this Barrier.
+Depending on the chosen allergen, the Worldshaper defines the Effect Value of this Barrier.

-__Effect Value:__ Minor
+__Effect Value:__ Variable

 ___